2023

 Advanced Techniques with Canvas

-Greg Beyrer, Cosumnes River College
+Greg Beyrer, Distance Education Coordinator, Adjunct Professor of History, and @ONE Facilitator, Cosumnes River College

 Are you ready to explore additional features and tools in Canvas?
 How we present content, support the learning communities in our classes, and assess student learning can all be done more in depth.
 And there is a world of possibilities built into the system and in the communities of practice that we can access.
 At this workshop you will learn how to bring pizzazz to the Rich Content Editor, make effective use of tools for groups and peer review, explore the use of rubrics and outcomes to make assessment more meaningful, and step beyond the browser and explore add-ons and feature previews.
 Bring a laptop and your interest to see what else is possible outside of the ordinary usage of this learning management system.